Blawker/Rubikstatistics/README.md

 This application is more efficient if you have a lot of data to visualized.

 Currently, the program accepte file that came from "Cube Timer" and only the 3x3x3 for "Twisty Timer".
+Tried with the file "BackupSave" to see graph and the structure of the application.
 I can add more application's file, leave me the file and the name of the application and I fixed it.

 If you have any suggestions, you can leave a message to improve the application.